-Whilst wholesale costs have meant rates have increased across the market, we have been able to keep our costs competitive through our robust hedging and adaptable pricing process.
-Our online quote tool reduces our cost-to-serve, a saving we can pass on to our customers to ensure our prices are competitive.
-We have also introduced "Blend and Extend" contracts for those locked into higher rates, and smart meters to reduce estimated billing.
+have increased across the market, we have our customer service and will continue to been able to keep our costs competitive through our robust hedging and adaptable our customers.
+Our Trustpilot score now pricing process.
+Our online quote tool sits at 4.1, and we are able to support customers, we can reduce billing issues with reduces our cost-to-serve, a saving we customers through a variety of channels can pass on to our customers to ensure our prices are competitive.
+We have also have a wide variety of "self-help" articles introduced "Blend and Extend" contracts to assist customers with all aspects of for those locked into higher rates, and their journey with us, and our online portal smart meters to reduce estimated billing.

-of businesses experienced "poor customer service"
+39% of businesses experienced "poor customer service"